#docs #guides #Setup #Flutter #Dart

 Logging output

-By default, some logs helpful for monitoring TelemetryDeck are printed out to the console.
+By default, some logs helpful for monitoring TelemetryDeck are printed out to the native console of each platform.
 You can enable additional logs by setting the debug field to true:

 void main() {